getherbie/herbie/website/site/pages/2-doc/2-first-steps/2-quickstart.md

 # Quickstart

-Here is the short version of how to install a simple Herbie CMS website using a website template.
+Here is the short version of how to install a simple Herbie website using a website template.

     composer create-project getherbie/start-website mywebsite
     cd mywebsite/web